Three-Parameter Approximations of Sums of Locally Dependent Random Variables via Stein's Method: Applications

-We remark that our upper bound (\ref{381}) for the total variation distance reaches same good accuracy in the case of $n^{-1}\leq p \leq n^{-1/2}$.
-However, for $p> n^{-1/2}$, the corresponding upper bound is not satisfactory.
-In fact, R\"{o}llin realized this point and mentioned in \cite{rollin2015local}: {\it It is not clear if this is an artifact of our method or if a standard LLT(local limit theorem) does not hold if $p> n^{-1/2}$.}
+where $Y \sim \mathcal{N}(\mu,\sigma^{2})$.\\ We note that our upper bound (\ref{381}) for the total variation distance achieves comparable accuracy for $ n^{-1} \leq p \leq n^{-1/2} $.
+However, for $ p > n^{-1/2} $, the corresponding upper bound is less satisfactory.
+In fact, R\"{o}llin acknowledged this issue in \cite{rollin2015local}, where he mentioned: ``it is not clear if this is an artifact of our method or if a standard local limit theorem does not hold if $ p > n^{-1/2} $." \end{remark}

-Our method can be also extended to other subgraphs.
-A technical issue is to estimate $S(W)$ and $\mathbb{E}W^{3}$, it is left to the interested reader. \end{remark}
+Our method can also be extended to other subgraph counting problems.
+A key technical challenge is to estimate $ S(W) $ and $ {\rm E}W^3 $, which we leave to the interested reader.

 \begin{remark} We believe that the error bound in Theorem \ref{T2.4} is nearly optimal for such problems.
-The following Table 1 contains numerical experiments to support our belief.
+Table 1 contains numerical experiments that support this belief.

-In addition, one can see from Figure 4 below that the $R$-square is very close to $1$ and the fitness is good, so further confirms that the order of approximation is consistent with what we get here. \end{remark}
+Additionally, Figure 4 shows that the $ R $-squared value is very close to 1, indicating a good fit and further confirming that the order of approximation is consistent with our theoretical results. \end{remark}